 For the Media

 Welcome to the newsroom for the Stephen M. Ross School of Business at the University of Michigan.
 Our public relations team is available to connect journalists with Michigan Ross thought leaders and faculty experts.
 Also, we can provide information about our programs, research, and events.
-We’re all former journalists, so we understand deadlines and the importance of quick responses.
+We understand deadlines and the importance of quick responses.

 There are many resources here, including fast facts, our faculty expert list, press releases, and photos and images, but for immediate assistance please contact Matt Trevor, mtrevor@umich.edu.